corn-flour/test-next-layouts/README.md

 ## Findings

-NONE OF THE CLIENT COMPONENT FETCHINGS WORK WHEN DEPLOYED TO VERCEL.
+NONE OF THE CLIENT COMPONENT FETCHINGS WORK WHEN DEPLOYED TO VERCEL.(This seems to be fixed)
 ## Run
 This is only made to run locally using `pnpm`.